dustinblackman/oatmeal/README.md

 CHAT COMMANDS:
   - /modelist (/ml) - Lists all available models from the backend.
   - /model (/model) [MODEL_NAME] - Sets the specified model as the active model.
-  - /accept (/a) [CODE_BLOCK_NUMBER?] - Appends code blocks to an editor.
+  - /append (/a) [CODE_BLOCK_NUMBER?] - Appends code blocks to an editor.
 See Code Actions for more details.
   - /replace (/r) [CODE_BLOCK_NUMBER?] - Replaces selections with code blocks in an editor.
 See Code Actions for more details.
-  - /copy (/c) - Copies the entire chat history to your clipboard.
+  - /copy (/c) [CODE_BLOCK_NUMBER?] - Copies the entire chat history to your clipboard.
+When a CODE_BLOCK_NUMBER is used, only the specified copy blocks are copied to clipboard.
+See Code Actions for more details.
   - /quit (/q) - Exit Oatmeal.
   - /help (/h) - Provides this help menu.